aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-tasks/tasks-and-calendars/_index.md

 {{% /alert %}}
 ## **Tasks with Calendars**
-The [Task](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Task) class exposes the [Calendar](http://www.aspose.com/api/java/tasks/com.aspose.tasks/classes/Calendar) property, used to set or get the calendar associated with a task.
-This property accepts or returns an com.aspose.tasks.Calendar object.
+The [Task](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Task/) class exposes the [Calendar](https://apireference.aspose.com/tasks/java/com.aspose.tasks/Calendar/) property, used to set or get the calendar associated with a task.
+This property accepts or returns an object of com.aspose.tasks.Calendar class.

 To create a calendar for a task in Microsoft Project: